 Herbal baths have been used since ancient times as a form of healing and restoring one’s constitution.
 Bathing with herbs is one of the simplest ways to give yourself and your body some therapeutic time.
 Lavender and lemon balm will help soothe you while yarrow has anti-inflammatory properties.

 Boil up your choice of herbs in a pot on the stove.
-Let them simmer for 20 minutes before pouring through a sieve.
+Let them simmer for 20 minutes before pouring them through a sieve.
 Add the herbal tea to your bath, lie back, and enjoy the healing soak.
 You could also attach a bunch of lavender to the hot tap or showerhead and benefit from the soothing aromas.
-Add two cups of Epsom Salts to your bathwater whenever you have an herbal bath for extra pain-reducing and muscle relaxing properties.
+Add two cups of Epsom Salts to your bathwater whenever you have an herbal bath for extra pain-reducing and muscle-relaxing properties.